Draw a Spring Beauty Wild Flower With Simple Shapes

 There are a few flower buds at the top of the stem.
 They get smaller in size as they curl toward the stem.

-- Add the flower petals.
-Each one start at a single point at the center of the flower, and ends in a point.
+Each petal starts at a single point at the center of the flower, and ends in a point.
+Notice that they overlap each over a bit sometimes.

-- Attach the flowers to the main stem with single line stems.
+Attach the all the bud bottoms to the main stem with single line stems.

-- The flowers in the two top buds have emerged from their casings just a little.
-Indicate that with a small curved lines.
+The flowers in the two top buds to the upper right have emerged from their casings but aren't fully bloomed yet.
+Separate the casings from the flowers with small curved lines.

-- Use the tip of the pencil to add dots middle of each flower for their stamens.
+Use the tip of the pencil to add fine dots in the middle of each open flower for their stamens.

-- Add a little value with the tip of the pencil to the "green" parts of the flower heads and buds.
+Add a little shading with the tip of the pencil to the "green" parts of the flower heads and buds.

 I drew this Spring Beauty wild flower while sitting in the woods behind our house.
 It's not an exact replica of the flower I found in the woods, but you're "allowed" to make little adjustments when you sketch in the field.
 I left out a few details but included enough characteristics so that I'd be able to identify this flower by referring to the drawing.